Men of the World: Production details

 Written by Daniel Peacock – who also appeared as the character Gilby Watson. – Men of the World was directed by Terry Kinane and produced for Alomo Productions by Laurence Marks, Maurice Gran and Claire Hinson.
 Marks and Gran are successful sitcom writers in their own right.

 Neither series has ever been repeated on UK terrestrial television, though was shown on Carlton Select sometime in the late nineties.
 However, it has not had a DVD release and appears to have largely been forgotten.

 Plot

 Lenny Smart and Kendle Bains are flatmates and work together as travel agents in Manchester.
 Thirtysomething Lenny attempts, with the help of old friend Gilby, to turn sensitive 23-year-old Kendle into a "real man".
-In one episode, Kendle receives a telescope for a birthday present and subsequently ends up looking into all the windows opposite, Gilby, Becky and her friends end up fighting over what to look at.
+In one episode, Kendle receives a telescope for a birthday present and subsequently ends up looking into all the windows opposite - Kendle believes that his neighbour has murdered his wife with a meat cleaver, but it turns out it was just a simple disagreement over 87 pounds of meat.